UQ Culture and Heritage Unit - School of Social Science, University of Queensland

 |Non-accredited training delivered|

-UQ Culture and Heritage Unit staff are non-Indigenous, experienced in delivering training to Indigenous people
+The UQ Culture and Heritage Unit delivers training through a partnership between Indigenous and non-Indigenous trainers and staff are experienced in delivering training to Indigenous people.

 The University of Queensland's Culture & Heritage Unit (UQCHU) is a commercial arm of the School of Social Science at the University of Queensland.
 The UQCHU has operated for almost 15 years and in that time has carried out several hundred commercial consultancies in the fields of archaeology and anthropology for clients in both the public and private sectors.

-UQCHU draws on specialists from a diverse range of disciplines including archaeology, anthropology, history and cultural resource management.
-Our team-members have all worked with Aboriginal communities to identify places of cultural significance and to devise appropriate management responses in consultation with them.
+The UQCHU draws on specialists from a diverse range of disciplines including archaeology, anthropology, history and cultural resource management.
+The Unit's team members have all worked with Aboriginal communities to identify places of cultural significance and to devise appropriate management responses in consultation with them.

 - Dr Annie Ross, Senior Lecturer in Anthropology and Archaeology, University of Queensland.
-Annie has taught at university level since 1993, and was actively involved in cultural heritage management with government agencies for several years before that.
+Annie has taught at university level since 1993, and was previously actively involved in cultural heritage management with government agencies for several years.
 Annie has run training workshops for Aboriginal people (in the areas of archaeology and anthropology) as well as educating non-Aboriginal Australians in the principles of engagement with Aboriginal communities, and the appropriate management of Aboriginal heritage values.

 - Dr Andrew Sneddon, Director of the UQ Culture & Heritage Unit.
 Andrew has 20 years experience in cultural heritage management, working in both archaeology and broader cultural heritage practice.
 He also has extensive experience as a teacher at university level having tutored or lectured at the University of Queensland and La Trobe University.
 He has presented in workshops on cultural heritage management and heritage law.